Registry Mirror configuration

 It is also possible to configure CACertContent by exporting an environment variable:

-export EKSA_REGISTRY_MIRROR_CA="/path/to/certificate-file"
+export EKSA_REGISTRY_MIRROR_CA="/path/to/certificate-file" - Type: string

 - Example: